sahilbishnoi26/teradata-mcp-server/README.md

 }
 ```

-Note: this requires that `uv` is available to Claude in your system path or installed globally on your system (eg. uv installed with `brew` for Mac OS users).

 ### Exposing tools as REST endpoints with mcpo
 You can use [mcpo](https://github.com/open-webui/mcpo) to expose this MCP tool as an OpenAPI-compatible HTTP server.